provca/ConsoleObfuscateID/README.md

 # ConsoleObfuscateID
-Net 8.0 library that enables the anonymization of identification numbers according to the recommendations of the Spanish Data Protection Agency (AEPD).
+Net 8.0 library that enables the anonymization of identification numbers according to the recommendations of the Spanish Data Protection Agency (AEPD)[^1].

 ## Detailed Description
 The AEPD has provided criteria to follow for anonymizing the DNI (National Identity Document) or equivalent document in public administrations.
 These criteria can also be used by data controllers or processors in private entities.